davidlidebrandt/milestone-project-3/README.md

 * Filling out and submitting Log in form.

-**Intended:** the form should only be submittable with all fields being filled in.
+**Expected:** the form should only be submittable with all fields being filled in.
 If a correct password and username is entered the index page should load and a welcome message would be displayed.
 If an incorrect password or username is entered the index page should be loaded with and error message being displayed.